ad-freiburg/ad-blog/content/post/project-qlever-group-by-hash-maps.md

 aggregate data structures
 are constant, yielding
-an overall complexity of $$\mathcal{O}(n + m \log m).$$
+an overall complexity of $$\mathcal{O}(n + m \log m).$$ Note that sorting the result is not necessary for this optimization, but is due to a constraint specific to QLever, which expects the result of a `GROUP BY` to be sorted on the grouped columns.
+Without this constraint, the complexity becomes \\(\mathcal{O}(n + m)\\).

 For \\(m \ll n\\), the optimization should be more time-efficient, as only the small number of groups has to be sorted.
 It does, however, use more space.
 The Pre-Sorted Group By implementation needs only to store the input.
 As groups